Piercing Services

 -

 Embedded Backing Disc – This requires medical attention.
 Do not attempt to force the jewelry through the skin.
+It is an unethical practice for piercers to force jewelry through the skin.

 -

 Loose or Detached Internally Threaded Top – Wash your hands before attempting to reattach.
-If you cannot gently set the top onto the post and turn it to the right until secure within a few minutes, set it aside and wait for your piercer’s assistance.
+If you cannot gently set the top onto the post and turn it to the right or clockwise, until secure within a few minutes, set it aside and wait for your piercer’s assistance.
 The post will usually remain secure during healing as long as you are cautious.
 Remember: a fresh piercing should not be touched, pulled, or handled unnecessarily.

 -